 Although the skies were clear in the mornings, the clouds had rolled in once we had left Chausu hut, and the rest of the hike was done with mostly no views.
 This didn’t matter too much as the surrounding forest was breathtakingly beautiful.
 Tekari hut wasn’t open yet either, but as with the other huts, the hut manager and staff had already arrived, and were busy getting the place ready.
 People can stay inside for free but they need to bring their own sleeping bags.
 The hut manager gave us some basic instructions about eating, lights out and the outdoor toilets but that was it.
 Snacks and alcohol could be bought if supplies remained from the previous year.
 Actually, most huts in the South Alps are kept open year round meaning that even if the staff aren’t there, which is usually the case from Early September to end June, the door is open and you can use the space for free as long as you are self-sufficient.

-We didn’t summit Mt Tekari that day since it was totally white outside.
+We didn’t summit Mt Tekari that day since by now it was a whiteout.
 The next day, the weather was again quite good and the views were amazing, especially of Mt Fuji, which is actually quite close.
 We made our way back to the Chausu hut, where we got to see the helicopter deliver supplies.
 Then we made our way back down to the Yokokubo hut, where we picked up some of our extra stuff that we had left during our 2 day-hike.
 The helicopter had successfully delivered the supplies, and Kimura-san looked quite happy and relieved.
 I refused a final offer of a beer since we still had a couple of hours of steep downhill hiking.
 We made it back to the car a little past 4pm.
 After a refreshing stop at a nearby hot spring, we set off along the very long twisting road back to civilisation.
 Hitting the highway was a relief, and we finally got back to Tokyo around 10pm.

 It was quite enjoyable to hike the South Alps before the throngs of summer hikers.
 For most of the way, there and back, we saw almost no one.
 At one point, we crossed the Tekari hut manager with a chainsaw, but he was just doing trail maintenance.
-It was also an interesting experience to see how mountain huts in the Japanese huts get ready for the busy summer season.
+It was also an interesting experience to see how mountain huts in the Japanese Alps get ready for the busy summer season.
 Finally, I was happy to contribute, even just a little bit, to the massive effort it takes to run the network of mountain huts, which enables the rest of us to enjoy the mountains throughout the year.

 Helicopter delivering fresh vegetables to Chausu hut